 - Taste a bit after 7 days by dispensing some from the spigot.
 If using a container without a spigot, gently insert a straw into the jar (pushing the SCOBY aside).
 If it's too sweet, let it ferment longer.
 If you like the taste, it's ready for secondary fermentation and bottling (see next section).
 If you don't plan on a secondary fermentation, then move it to the fridge (to stop further fermentation) and enjoy!

 - If it's too tart, then adjust the time next batch.
-If it's WAY TOO TART, then you can use it for other purposes like vinegar.
-I save some for salad dressing, or as holding liquid for extra SCOBYs.
+If it's WAY TOO TART, then you can use it as vinegar.

 - If you want to flavor the tea, you can do the secondary fermentation after dispensing into bottles.